clquezada/tRophicPosition/README.md

 devtools::install_github("clquezada/tRophicPosition", build_vignettes = TRUE)
 ```

-And then see the vignettes we have prepared, in order to use the package:
+And then see the vignettes we have prepared to describe how to use the package:

 ```{r}
 browseVignettes("tRophicPosition")